 - Start to carry an edge of contempt

 - And above all, fail to show the grace Christ has shown to us

-We’ve been married over 31 years and we continue to express appreciation for the little things in life.
+We’ve been married almost 39 years and we continue to express appreciation for the little things in life.
 The towel that is picked up for us, the initiative to sweep the kitchen, something purchased at the grocery out of thoughtfulness, a touch on the shoulder, or an encouraging word.
 They are the bricks and mortar that help build a strong marriage that lasts through the years…if we’ve paid attention to them.

 What we have experienced as a result of noticing the little good things is we:

 - Are more positive about one another